 If there are insufficient funds in the Payment Account to make payments you have authorized, we may either refuse to make the payment or we may make the payment and thereby overdraw the Payment Account.
 In either case, you are responsible for any overdraft fees incurred.
 Please see the Consumer Pricing Information or Business Pricing Information disclosure, as relevant to your account, for any overdraft fees that may apply.
 See Your Deposit Account Agreement for more details on when these fees may be imposed.
 We reserve the right to refuse to honor Payment Instructions that reasonably appear to be fraudulent, erroneous, or in violation of this Agreement.

 We reserve the right to select the method for completing your Payment Instruction.
 These payment methods may include a payment using the ACH network, an electronic payment, an electronic to check payment, or a paper check issued on your behalf.
-Funds remitted to the Payee via paper check will not be deducted from your Payment Account until the paper check is presented to us for payment.
+Funds remitted to the Payee via paper check will be dated as of your selected payment date and will not be deducted from your Payment Account until the paper check is presented to us for payment.

 Limits on liability